 The S.H.A.D.O.
 Video Phone Selection Switches are three banks of switches mounted in a single row at the front of the Video Phone.
 They are labelled: "A to G", "1 to 8" and "H to N".
-In the UFO TV Series, Commander Straker's Video Phone, the white switches can be seen to operate and control everything from audio and video communcations (within S.H.A.D.O.
+In the UFO TV Series, Commander Straker's Video Phone, the white switches can be seen to operate and control everything from audio and video communications (within S.H.A.D.O.
 Control and Headquarters) and also external communications, control the wall-mounted video monitor (opposite his desk) and even opening and closing Commander Straker's sliding office door.

 I completed a fair amount of research into the origin of the selection switches used on the original S.H.A.D.O.
 Video Phone.
 The selection switches are labelled A-G (left), 1-8 (centre) and H-N (right) that’s 22 switches in total.

 My conclusion was that the switches (single-pole, dual throw selector switch) were originally manufactured for ICL and also IBM - both large computer manufacturers.
 ICL (originally International Computers and Tabulators later renamed ICL (International Computers Limited ).
 ICL was eventually acquired by Fujitsu, and in April 2002 it was re-branded as Fujitsu.
 IBM (International Business Machines Corporation) originated in 1911 as the Computing-Tabulating-Recording Company (CTR) and was renamed International Business Machines in 1924 and is still operating.

 NB: I worked at IBM for quite a number of years...

 NB: These switches are no longer available.